gabidasanches/Coffee-Visualization/README.md

 #All the values used for te visualization are In thousand 60kg bags, according to the original data.
 (ICO)

-# Project 1 - Coffee Production by Country:
+# First Analysis - Coffee Production by Country:

 Visual 1: ![Screenshot 2023-02-20 at 7 02 11 PM](https://user-images.githubusercontent.com/123784158/220215333-732b9aa8-0a8e-4aa5-aae9-977d67739f1e.png)